 The Scottish Guardianship Service provides personalised and sustained support to children and young people who are separated from their families.
-The service, which started in 2010, is run by Aberlour Childcare Trust in partnership with Scottish Refugee Council.
-Some of the young people who’ve been supported by the service over the last decade have been sharing their stories to mark the service’s 10th anniversary.
-Read them here.
+This service is run by Aberlour Childcare Trust in partnership with Scottish Refugee Council.

 The service works with children and young people who are separated from their parents and arrive in the UK frightened and alone.